jonasbn/dstserver-website/blog/2022-10-15-fundraising.md

 Sponsoring servers for large DST groups on Discord and Steam.

+#### Give away skin

+If you ever play DST for long enough, you would understand how much skin means to players.

 ### Hiring

 To launch a SaaS bootstrapping.
 Early hiring and hiring the right people is one of the keys for early success and long-term development.